A Comparison of Categories of Nori Motivic Sheaves: Voevodsky motives and sheaves of geometric origin

-where the action of $\Gal(k'/k)$ on $\Locgeoemb{\sigma}^{\rm{A}}(X')$ is induced by its action on $X'$ via $k$-automorphisms. \end{enumerate} \end{lem} \begin{proof} The first statement follows from the fact that the equivalence of Lemma~\ref{lem:Dbgeo_X'/X} respects shifted local systems: indeed, it respects dualizable complexes (being symmetric monoidal) as well as the ordinary $t$-structures.
+\begin{proof} The first statement follows from the fact that the equivalence of Lemma~\ref{lem:Dbgeo_X'/X} respects shifted local systems: indeed, it respects dualizable complexes (being symmetric monoidal) as well as the ordinary $t$-structures.

 The second statement is a particular case of Lemma~\ref{lem:Perv_X'/X}(2), because a perverse sheaf on $X$ is a shifted local system if and only if this holds for its restriction to any given étale cover of $X$. \end{proof}